mum0n/model_size/docs/size_structured_model_snowcrab.md

   5. a size-based model of survivorship (independent of fishing)

-  6. a size-based understanding of fishery removals
+  6. a size-based model of selectivity of survey (observation model) and fishery removals (fishing process model)

   7. synthesis through a size-based model (aka, Generalized Leslie, or a **Transition matrix model**)

-We will address each component below.
-Towards a biologically complete life history model, useful for estimating life history parameters and understanding the time-dynamics of snow crab.
+We will address each component below, towards developing a biologically complete life history model, useful for estimating life history parameters and understanding the time-dynamics of snow crab.

 ## 1. A model-based based approach to reduce bias due to non-random sampling